What Does “Sexual Imposition” Mean in the State of Ohio?

-Ohio law, specifically the Ohio Revised Code Section 2907.06, defines the criminal offense of “Sexual Imposition” as “sexual contact,” i.e., the touching of another person’s erogenous area.
-Erogenous areas constitute for the thigh, genitals, buttocks, pubic region, or female breast.
-The charge of “Sexual Imposition” applies in one of the following five circumstances:
+Ohio Revised Code Section 2907.06, defines the criminal offense of “Sexual Imposition” as “sexual contact,” which is defined a touching of another person’s erogenous area.
+For further clarity, erogenous areas constitute the thigh, genitals, buttocks, pubic region, or female breast.

 What is a “Sexual Imposition” Charge?